30-Minute Quick Chicken Brine Recipe

 How can I prevent pulao rice from becoming sticky?

-What’s the difference between pulao and biryani?
+What’s the difference between pulao and birBiryani

-Biryani, on the other hand, often entails partly cooking rice and meat separately, then stacking them together with extra spices and slow-cooking until completion.
-Biryani normally has more sophisticated spice and is regarded more festive or special occasion meal.
+Biryani, on the other hand, often involves partially cooking rice and meat separately, then combining them with additional spices and slow cooking until they are thoroughly cooked.
+Typically, BirBiryani is regarded as a sophisticated spice, especially for a festive or special occasion.